Brewers By the (Jersey) Numbers ’14 – #61 Jason Rogers

-Undrafted out of high school in Georgia, Rogers attended a full four years at Columbus State University before the Brewers selected him in the 32nd round of the 2010 First-Year Player Draft.
+Undrafted out of high school in Georgia, Rogers attended Southern Union State Community College before transferring to Columbus State University.
+The Brewers selected him in the 32nd round of the 2010 First-Year Player Draft.
 He’s already a success story to a degree, given how late he was drafted.
 In fact, should Rogers make the big league roster at any point, he would be the second-latest Brewers draft pick ever to make the majors with Milwaukee after signing with Milwaukee.
 That would certainly be a testament to the scouting department as well as a little bit of good fortune.
 (Trivia: Who was the latest?
 Answer down the page.)

 Throughout his minor-league career, Rogers has hit.
 He’s never had an OPS under .761 which was in his rookie year of 2010.
 He signed early in 2010 and played in 42 games before the end of Arizona Rookie League season.
 He technically split 2011 between rookie-level Helena, and Class-A Wisconsin but played the vast majority of games as a Wisconsin Timber Rattler (64 games) as opposed to with Helena (just seven games).
 He started 2012 in Wisconsin again and played 67 games there before his mid-season promotion to Class-A Advanced Brevard County.
 Finally in 2013, Rogers started in Class-AA Huntsville and played there the whole season.